Bnseamster/trainify/README.md

-# Welcome to My Capstone Project: Fitness
+# Welcome to My Project: Fitness

 ### Description:
 Hello, my capstone project, Trainify, is a web app that allows people to